 IntelliTec College strives to provide a safe environment and to provide the necessary information to students and staff to maintain that safety.
-If you have questions regarding content, reporting, the Sexual Misconduct and Discrimination Policy, or your role, please contact IntelliTec's Title IX Coordinator, Katie Hager, at 719-632-8116.
-Please contact the Title IX Deputy Coordinators or the Title IX Coordinator if you suspect a student or colleague may have been affected by sexual violence.
+If you have questions regarding content, reporting, the Sexual Misconduct and Discrimination Policy, or your role, please contact your Campus Director or IntelliTec's Title IX Coordinator, Katie Hager, at 719-632-8116.
+Please contact your campus Title IX Deputy Coordinators or the Title IX Coordinator if you suspect a student or colleague may have been affected by sexual violence.
 If there are any doubts or concerns, report.